curzel-it/WindowsDetector/README.md

 # WindowsDetector

-Swift Package that allows you to list all windows running on the user macOS system.
+Swift Package to list all windows running on the user macOS system.

 # Usage